nwtn/Star-Wars-Canon/X-Files/README.md

 * The X-Files s09e01 Nothing Important Happened Today (1)
 * The X-Files s09e02 Nothing Important Happened Today II (2)
 * The Lone Gunmen s01e13 The Cap’n Toby Show
-* The Lone Gunmen s01e12 All About Yves
 * The X-Files s09e03 Dæmonicus
 * The X-Files s09e04 4-D
 * The X-Files s09e05 Lord of the Flies